Sikoso774/Deep-HYPNOTICA/README.md

-# <u>HYPNOTICA PROJECT</u>
+# HYPNOTICA PROJECT

-# Zoléni Kokolo Zassi
+ Project by Zoléni Kokolo Zassi

-## Welcome to my first project in video game.
+## Welcome to my first project in video game

-### I always wanted to  create my first video game.
+I always wanted to  create my first video game.
 My prototype was created with Pygame.
-### This is the version 4.0.0 with a better development logiciel
+This is the version 4.0.0 with a better development logiciel.